 The only way you will receive workers’ compensation benefits is if you meet certain criteria.
 In Florida, as in most other states, there are certain requirements you must meet in order to qualify for benefits.

 One of the most important requirements is that your injuries occurred while you were working.
 You aren’t covered for injuries that take place on the way to or from work.
 Worker’s compensation also won’t cover injuries you sustain while on lunch or on break.
+If you’re interested in learning more about how to claim workers’ comp benefits in Florida, visit this page

 It Can Be Tricky for Remote Workers to Prove They Qualify for Benefits